Overview

 A home marking checklist (20-mark style)

-For each paragraph, ask:
+For Cambridge mark Cambridge past papers, for each paragraph, ask:

 - KAA (Knowledge, Application, Analysis) — Is there a concept named correctly and applied to the prompt scenario?